eringrand/eringrand.github.io/teaching.md

 ##Current Classes

-I am not currently teaching anything, but I am available for tutoring in math, astronomy and physics.
+I am not currently teaching anything, but I am available for tutoring in math, astronomy, statistics and physics.
+Contact me at eringrand@gmail.com for more information.

 ---
 ##Past Classes